darkrelics/eidolon-engine/documentation/schema.md

 - **`CharacterID`**: The UUID of the character, serving as the primary key.
 - **`PlayerID`**: The email address of the player who owns this character.
 - **`CharacterName`**: The name given to the character by the player.
+- **`GameMode`**: Indicates whether character is currently in "MUD" or "Incremental" mode.
+This field prevents a character from being used in both modes simultaneously.
 - **`RoomID`**: The ID of the room where the character is located.
 - **`Inventory`**: A map where keys represent inventory slots or item names, and values are item UUIDs.
 - **`Attributes`**: A map of character attributes (e.g., Strength, Agility) to their numerical values.